2022 Abu Dhabi attack: Attack

 At around 10:00 am, on January 17, 2022, drones struck three oil refueling vehicles in an oil refinery for the Abu Dhabi National Oil Company in Musaffah.
 (Note: The facility was very close to Al Dhafra Air Base.
 However, there is no evidence the Houthis specifically targeted this site.)
 A Houthi military spokesman said the group fired "a large number" of drones and five ballistic missiles in the attack.
 The United Arab Emirates stated that several missiles and drones were intercepted.
 A drone attack simultaneously set an extension of the Abu Dhabi International Airport on fire, with no recorded fatalities.
-Abu Dhabi Police identified two Indian and one Pakistani nationals killed by the attack, Six people were injured by the drone strikes.
+Abu Dhabi Police identified two Indians and one Pakistani killed in the attack, Six people were injured by the drone strikes.

 A study by the Associated Press of satellite photos taken by Planet Labs revealed smoke rising above the ADNOC facility.
 Images taken after the bombing showed "scorch marks and white fire-suppressing foam" on the facility's ground.

 Shortly after the strikes happened, Saudi authorities reported they had just intercepted nine missiles launched by the Houthis towards Saudi Arabia.

 Yahia Sarei, the Houthi military spokesperson, claimed responsibility for the attack on behalf of the organization.
 Houthi officials also stated that drones had struck an airport in the city of Dubai, but the Emirati government did not find any evidence of such an attack.